Skip to main content

 This discordance is driven by the conflicting cues of environmental light and endogenous signaling.
 The expression of core clock genes, such as BMAL1 and PER2, which orchestrate thousands of downstream cellular processes, loses its rhythmic coherence in these peripheral tissues.

-For example, the liver’s clock genes, which regulate glucose metabolism and lipid synthesis, may be operating on a “daytime” schedule while the rest of the body is in a “nighttime” state, leading to profound metabolic inefficiency and contributing directly to the pathogenesis of and non-alcoholic fatty liver disease.
+For example, the liver’s clock genes, which regulate glucose metabolism and lipid synthesis, may be operating on a “daytime” schedule while the rest of the body is in a “nighttime” state, leading to profound metabolic inefficiency and contributing directly to the pathogenesis of insulin resistance and non-alcoholic fatty liver disease.

 This genetic desynchronization has severe implications for genomic stability.
 Melatonin, whose production is acutely suppressed by nocturnal light exposure, is a powerful antioxidant and an oncostatic agent.
 Its absence impairs the body’s ability to scavenge free radicals and perform DNA repair during the night.